-Buying a car is one of the most important purchases you are likely to make, therefore it’s well worth checking the AA's Car Buyers Guide which offers reviews and advice for choosing the right car for you.
-You can also visit AA Cars where you can choose from 1000’s of vehicles.
-All cars come with a free car history check so that you can buy with confidence.
-Once you’ve chosen your perfect car a low rate car loan from the AA could help get you on the road.
+Buying a car is one of the most important purchases you are likely to make, therefore it's worth doing your research.
+AA Cars can help, with 1000's of listed vehicles which all come with a free car history check so you can buy with confidence.
+Once you've chosen your perfect car, a low rate loan from the AA could help get you on the road.

 By applying for this loan Creation Consumer Finance could offer you an alternative loan should you be unsuccessful for an AA Loan.
 There will be no additional checks on your credit rating as a result of this offer.